A Reverse Black Hole Information Problem: How to detect an AdS black hole

 \subsection{Ten-dimensional black holes}

-We now consider black holes in AdS$_{d+1} \times \mathcal M^{D-d}$ spacetimes.
-All supersymmetric top-down realisations of AdS/CFT have internal bulk dimensions, as there are no interacting SCFTs in $d>6$, and the critical dimensions of superstring theory and M-theory are ten and eleven-dimensional, respectively.
-The results of the previous subsection are still important, both from the bottom-up perspective, and because the absence of top-down realisations of AdS/CFT without internal compact dimensions may be a lamp-post effect of superstring theories amongst other potential theories of quantum gravity.

-For black holes in AdS$_{d+1} \times \mathcal{M}^{D-d}$ with horizon radius much smaller than the AdS-radius, one expects the black hole to be localised on the compact space.
-For AdS$_5 \times S^5$, localised 10d black hole solutions dominate entropically at low energies \cite{DiaSan16}.
-Below energies $M \ell_{\text{AdS}}/N^2 \lesssim 0.173$, the black holes that are spread over the internal space are unstable to localisation due to Gregory-Laflamme instabilities.
+We now generalise to asymptotically AdS$_{d+1} \times \mathcal M^{D-d}$ spacetimes. \footnote{One reason that it is important to consider such spacetime is that all supersymmetric top-down realisations of AdS/CFT have internal bulk dimensions, as there are no interacting SCFTs in $d>6$, and the critical dimensions of superstring theory and M-theory are ten and eleven-dimensional, respectively.
+The results of the previous subsection are still important, both from the bottom-up perspective and because the absence of top-down realisations of AdS/CFT without internal compact dimensions may be a lamp-post effect of superstring theories, amongst other potential theories of quantum gravity.} For fixed ADM mass, one solution is the uplifted (AdS$_{d+1}$-Schwarzschild)$\times \mathcal{M}^{D-d}$ geometry, which we refer to as the delocalised black hole.
+But, for sufficiently low mass, one expects the entropically favoured black hole to be localised on the compact space (and have a horizon radius that is much smaller than $\ell_{\textrm AdS}$).
+We refer to this as the localised black hole.
+The uplifted solution (AdS$_{d+1}$-Schwarzschild)$\times \mathcal{M}^{D-d}$ dynamically localises via Gregory-Laflamme~\cite{BanDou98, Gregory:1993vy}.
+For AdS$_5\times S^5$, it was shown numerically in \cite{DiaSan16} that the Gregory-Laflamme instability sets in for black holes with $M \ell_{\text{AdS}}/N^2 \lesssim 0.173$ and the localised black holes dominate entropically over the smeared ones from $M \ell_{\text{AdS}}/N^2 \lesssim 0.225$.

 As mentioned before, for the thermal gas, it is entropically favourable to spread out over the compact internal dimensions, in contrast to the black hole.
 The cost in energy is only from the weak gravitational self-interaction (in contrast to spreading out in the AdS radial direction).
 So, we will assume that the thermal gas is spread out over the compact internal dimensions.